taoplusplus/botw-getting-started/README.md

 ## Step 5: Ask Questions

 A lot of community members are happy to answer questions about anything, no matter how small.
 You can post questions or gameplay in the appropriate category channel (like #great-plateau or #any-percent).
 If you don't know where a question should go, feel free to use #general-help.

+One of the best ways to get advice on your play is to share a game recording.
+You can capture 30 seconds of gameplay on the Switch and share it via a file download or a Twitter account: http://bombch.us/DWKx.
+If you are uploading a video, https://8mb.video/ can help get around Discord's 8 mb limit.